-So, we’d say, it’s hard to find the best spot to see the Aurora.
+So, we’d say, it’s hard to find the best spot to see the Northern Lights.

 Season 2019/2020 was the lowest year of the Aurora cycle.
 The Arctic experienced nearly 6 weeks of high cloud coverage (flactuating temperatures + – degrees on an almost daily basis).
 Our extensive local knowledge and experience meant we still saw activity on 81% of evenings.